Packard Hawk: History and description

 The Packard Plant in Detroit, Michigan had been leased to Curtiss-Wright (and would be soon sold to them), and Packard models in this dying-gasp year were all rebadged and retrimmed Studebaker products.
 The 1958 Packard Hawk was essentially a Studebaker Golden Hawk 400 with a fiberglass front end and modified deck lid.
 It was positioned as an alternative to the market favorite Ford Thunderbird, which offered an all-new version in 1958 as well.

 Instead of the Studebaker Hawk's upright Mercedes-style grille, the Packard Hawk had a wide, low opening just above the front bumper and covering the whole width of the car.
-Above this, a smoothly sloping nose, and hood—reminiscent of the 1953 Studebakers, but with a bulge as on the Golden Hawk—accommodating the engine's McCulloch supercharger that gave the Studebaker 289 in³ (4.7 L) V8 a total of 275 bhp (205 kW).
+Above this, a smoothly sloping nose, and hood—reminiscent of the 1953 Studebakers, but with a bulge as on the Golden Hawk—accommodating the engine's McCulloch supercharger that gave the Studebaker 289 in^{3} (4.7 L) V8 a total of 275 bhp (205 kW).
 At the rear, the sides of the fins were coated in metallized PET film, giving them a shiny metallic gold appearance.
 A fake spare-tire bulge adorned the 1953-style Studebaker deck lid.
 PACKARD appeared across the nose, with a gold Packard emblem in script—along with a Hawk badge—on the trunk lid and fins.

 The interior was full leather, with full instrumentation in an engine-turned dash.
 As on early aircraft and custom boats, padded armrests were mounted outside the windows, a rare touch.

 The styling was definitely controversial, often described as 'vacuum-cleaner' or 'catfish' by detractors.
 The styling has come to be appreciated more today than in its debut.
 Only 588 were sold, with Packard's impending demise a likely contributing factor.
 Most were equipped with the Borg-Warner three-speed automatic transmission.
 Approximately 28 were produced with the B-W T85 3-speed w/overdrive manual transmission.
-Studebaker-Packard was the first manufacturer to popularize the limited slip differential, which they termed Twin-Traction.
+Studebaker-Packard was the first manufacturer to popularize the limited-slip differential, which they termed Twin-Traction.
 Most Packard Hawks came with TT.
 It was certainly the fastest Packard ever sold, since it shared the majority of its components with Studebaker's Golden Hawk.
 The price was $3995, about $700 higher than the Studebaker model, but with a more luxurious interior.
 Electric window-lifts and power seats were optional extras.

-Its rarity and status as the best-regarded of the 'Packardbaker' final-year cars have made the Packard Hawk quite collectible.
-Values are roughly double those of the equivalent Studebaker, although they are still low by comparison with Corvettes and Thunderbirds.
-Because a Studebaker drivetrain was used, mechanical parts are more readily available, although body and trim parts are more difficult-to-impossible to find.
-While it is a unique car, current restoration costs almost always exceed the selling price.
+The 'Packardbaker' final-year cars that are low-production vehicle that generally sells for higher prices than the similar Studebaker models, although the market value is still low by comparison with Corvettes and Thunderbirds.
+Because a Studebaker drivetrain was used, mechanical parts are more readily available, although body and trim parts are difficult to find.
+Current restoration costs almost always exceed the selling price.